go-skynet/localai-website/content/howtos/easy-setup-sd.md

   scheduler_type: dpm_2_a
 ```

-If you are using docker, you will need to run
+If you are using docker, you will need to run in the localai folder with the ``docker-compose.yaml`` file in it
 ```bash
 docker-compose down #windows
 docker compose down #linux/mac